 When you design an application, you'll be adding and organizing sections so you can collect information from applicants in a methodical, orderly way.
-There are four kinds of sections: headings, text blocks, and fields.
+There are four kinds of sections: headings, text blocks, fields, and pages.
 Headings and text blocks let you organize and explain the different sections of your application.
 Fields let you collect information from your applicants.
-There are several field answer types (text, integer, yes/no, etc.) that let you ask different kinds of questions as appropriate.
+There are several field input types (Text, Number, Yes/No, etc.) that let you ask different kinds of questions as appropriate.
 You can also set up application fields that link directly to information fields elsewhere in Populi and conditional fields (and pages and other sections) that appear only when an applicant has entered a particular answer for a previous field.

 You can change or update your application forms at any time.
 Keep in mind that changes made to application forms will not affect any applications that have already been started.
 Also, don't forget to check out the application settings, which determine how you'll be able to use a particular application.